 by Robert Wilkinson

-Besides the legendary duo of Groucho Marx and Mahatma Gandhi, today is also the birthday of Sting, singer-songwriter, human rights activist, and philanthropist!
+Besides the legendary duo of Groucho Marx and Mahatma Gandhi, today is also the birthday of Sting, singer-songwriter, human rights activist, philanthropist, and great guy!

 Gordon Sumner, a.k.a.
-Sting, was born October 2, 1951, and began his claim to fame as the bass player for one of the greatest bands ever, the Police.
+Sting (October 2, 1951) began his claim to fame as the bass player for one of the greatest bands ever, the Police.
 I had the privilege of seeing them in 1981 during the "Spirits in the Material World" tour in the Meadowlands, and it was a major event with lots of kinetic and magnetic energy!
 It truly was one of my top 10 of all time.

 Since his days with the Police, Sting has gone on to become one of the top performers and a global musical conscience for human rights in our world, and still writes hauntingly beautiful songs.
-Today are some performances of various tunes from early on to the present day.
+Today are some performances of a bunch you know and a bunch you may not know, from early on to the present day.

 Since the Police were among the first bands to hit MTV, there are a ton of music videos of their songs, as well as live clips!